 - their ethnicity

 It is important to note that the data presented has not been contextualised.
 This means, for example, that you will not be able to see from this data how many of those applying to courses met the entry criteria.
 It is also the case that universities and colleges will often receive many more applications than they have spaces on courses, and so offer rates will necessarily be lower than application rates in those circumstances.

 Tables 1a and 1b

 Tables 1a and 1b show the number of applications made to the institution, how many offers have been made as a result of those applications, how many of those offers were accepted and how many of those acceptances led to registration on a course.
-Table 1b (available via the link below) gives more detailed information behind the summary present in Table 1a.
+Table 1b (available via "Transparency information 2019") gives more detailed information behind the summary present in Table 1a.
 The numbers presented cover applications to and registrations on undergraduate degrees for the 2018/19 academic year and are for UK domiciled applicants only.